Toolquix

 7. Convert Between Number Systems: Use built-in conversion tools to switch the result or inputs between decimal, binary, and hexadecimal formats instantly, aiding in better understanding and use in different contexts.

-8. Use Additional Features: Utilize extras like truth table generation, logic gate emulation, or batch calculations to explore multiple operations or visualize logic outcomes for educational or professional purposes.
+8. Use Additional Features: Utilize extras like truth table generation, logic gate emulation, or batch calculations to explore multiple Operation or visualize logic outcomes for educational or professional purposes.

 9. Copy or Export Results: Easily copy the results or export them for documentation, coding, or sharing purposes.

-10. Repeat or Modify: Adjust inputs or select different operations as needed for further calculations without reloading the page.
+10. Repeat or Modify: Adjust inputs or select different Operation as needed for further calculations without reloading the page.

 By following these steps, users can efficiently and confidently perform any bitwise operation needed, whether for learning, software development, or digital electronics design.